Lessons in Sobriety: There are no Gifts without Trials, and There are no Trials without Gifts

 In the past, I only used discipline to punish myself after a black out, to show up for a job I loathed, or push myself at the gym after a binge.
 I never associated it with love, joy or gratitude.
 I disdained anything that required discipline.

 Compassion was for others.
-I offered it in heaping amounts, encouraging loved ones and clients to be kind to themselves, and offering my time, energy and resources to provide support beyond my limits.
+I offered it in heaping amounts, encouraging loved ones and clients to be kind to themselves.
+I gave my time, energy and resources to provide support beyond my limits.

 When I began to see discipline and compassion as parts of a whole, my self-image shifted and self-care became less about indulgence and more about routine.
 I used to get my hair done, binge on food and drink, and lie on the couch watching shows when I started to burn out.
 Indulgence was how I understood rest and reward.
 Somewhere between mindfulness meditations I recognized that I didn’t feel any better after these episodes.